Dog Training

 Our puppy boot camp has two options from which to choose.
 Option one in our puppy boot camp is a 4 week training.
 Option two is a full eight weeks.
 Both training options start at 6 weeks of age.

 Rather than going home at 8 weeks, we keep your puppy with us until either 10 or 14 weeks of age.
-During these weeks your puppy will be introduced to intensive puppy training designed to smooth your puppy’s transition from our home to yours.
+During these weeks your puppy will be introduced to training designed to smooth your puppy’s transition from our home to yours.
 A well-trained puppy is a happy puppy.
 And a happy puppy makes for a happy owner.

 What to expect from our puppy boot camp training?